tenstorrent/tt-metal/docs/source/ttnn/dependencies/tt_lib.rst

 ---------------------------
 Type 2 Complex representation allows for more flexible storage than earlier one while providing same set of operations; specifically this storage allows for compute without the cost of split-concat implict in the Type 1 contiguous representations.
+One additional function is following,

+.. autofunction:: tt_lib.tensor.polar

 Other Operations
 ----------------